 That’s for hospitals, which are designed with high ventilation in mind.
 But how about at home?
 Scientists from the US tested the effect of opening windows on the ventilation in a home in Cary, NC.

-If the goal is to reach the CDC’s recommended ventilation rate of 6 – 12 ACH, in an attempt to reduce COVID-19 transmission, then opening windows alone is not enough.
+If the goal is to reach the CDC’s recommended ventilation rate of 6 – 12 ACH and reduce COVID-19 transmission, then opening windows alone is not enough.

 If windows don’t give a high enough air flow, then how about opening doors?
 The scientists in the US also studied this.
 The scientists simulated a real home by opening the door from 3 to 60 times per hour, as if people were entering and leaving the home.
 Here’s what they found:

-No real change in ventilation was seen when the doors were opened fewer than 12 times per hour.
+However, they found a smaller change in ventilation when they opened the doors fewer than 12 times per hour.
 Opening the door 12 times per hour increased the ventilation rate by about 40%.
 Opening the door every minute (60 times per hour) almost doubled the house’s ventilation rate.

 That’s on par with opening the doubling in ventilation that occurred when opening windows.
 However, it’s still a long way off 6-12 air changes per hour the CDC recommends.
-If air changes in the order of 6-12 really are required, then the best ways to achieve this may be increasing the internal HVAC system, using a fan to blast air in/our of a window, or to install an air purifier.
+If air changes in the order of 6-12 really are required, then the best ways to achieve this may be turning up the fan in the house’s HVAC system, using a fan to blast air out a window, or installing an air purifier.

 Advantages & Disadvantages of Opening Windows & Doors

 Opening doors and windows seem like simple, easy ways to increase a room’s ventilation.
 But there are other downsides.
 Here’s a summary of the advantages and disadvantages of opening windows and doors to increase ventilation: